 -separated points.
 The claim now follows, and we get the inequality

-Letting be the (cofinal) sequence of open covers of
+be the (cofinal) sequence of open covers of

 defined earlier we have seen that